epfl-ada/ada-2022-project-borroworrob/README.md

 # Analysing the wokeness of the film industry
 ___Study of the representation of ethnic diversity in the film industry___

+The Datastory of our project can be found here "[here]" "(https://epfl-ada.github.io/ada-2022-project-borroworrob/)".

 ## Abstract:

 <!-- A 150 word description of the project idea and goals.
 What’s the motivation behind your project?
 What story would you like to tell, and why? -->